bach-sh/bach/README.md

 ### @@mock

-Mock the same command but return different values.
+Mock the same command multiple times and return different values for each run.

 For example: